GehanYangFS/CSCI599/unreal/README.md

 How to use this UASSET:
-1. open your Unreal document
+1. open your Unreal document.
-2. open Plugins document -> airsim document->content document->Blueprint document
+2. open Plugins document -> airsim document->content document->Blueprint document.
-3. replce the "BP_FlyingPawn.uasset"
+3. replce the "BP_FlyingPawn.uasset".

+How to make dark environment for unreal:
+1. Find the light Source in the unreal world.
+2. change the "y" in rotation to "90".